jbentivegna15/ECE357-Operating-Systems/README.md

 3. shell - An interactive unix shell.

 4. launcher - A program which uses pipes to link 3 programs.
 One generates random words, the second finds dictionary words from those random words, and the third simulates the MORE unix command.

+5. memory test - A series of test cases which probe for the existence of certain features regarding mmap on the linux platform.